pjl1995/CTracker/README.md

 ## Citing CTracker

-If you think CTracker is useful in your project, please consider citing us.
+If you find CTracker is useful in your project, please consider citing us:

 ```BibTeX
 @inproceedings{peng2020ctracker,